 C-SPAN Classroom, which requires free registration to access content, provides free video clips in the following categories: principles of government, U.S. Constitution, Legislative Branch, Executive Branch, Judicial Branch, and political participation.

 Connexions provides educational modules that are created by collaborating educators.
 The subjects covered include the arts, business, math and statistics, and the social sciences.

 International Children’s Digital Library: A Library for the World’s Children

-A joint project of the University of Maryland and the Internet Archive, ICDL provides full text (and picture!) access to more than 10,000 children’s books in 54 languages appealing to readers aged 3 to 13.
+A joint project of the University of Maryland and the Internet Archive, ICDL provides full text (and pictures!) access to more than 10,000 children’s books in 54 languages appealing to readers aged 3 to 13.
 The books are searchable and browsable, and the site offers a teacher training manual that details the many ways that ICDL can be used in a classroom setting.

 Learning Space - OpenLearn: The Open University

 Learning Space gives free access to course materials from the Open University, including those in the education department.
-Subject specific forums are also available.
+Subject-specific forums are also available.